WaywardGame/mod-reference/README.md

 **Visual Studio Code**

-Visual Studio Code (currently in beta) is a free, cross-platform, open source editor from Microsoft written with JavaScript and deployed via Electron, just like Wayward!
+Visual Studio Code is a free, cross-platform, open source editor from Microsoft written with JavaScript and deployed via Electron, just like Wayward!
 It has built-in support for TypeScript.

-Download VS Code here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
+Download Visual Studio Code here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

 Install it with the default options/settings.

 **Node.js/NPM/TypeScript**

-Before you can build/compile in VS Code (or other editors/IDEs) you will need Node.js (NPM) and TypeScript.
-Download and install Node.js: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+Before you can build/compile in Visual Studio Code (or other editors/IDEs) you will need Node.js (NPM) and TypeScript.
+Download and install Node.js (using the default installation settings): [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 Once you install Node.js, you will have access to NPM, or "Node Package Manager", which allows you to install TypeScript.
 Open your terminal (Linux/Mac OS X) or command prompt (Windows) and run the following command: